RTEMS/rtems-docs/eng/req/items.md

 attribute if the value is `ada-test-program`.
 This set of attributes specifies an Ada test program executable to build.
 Test programs may use additional objects provided by {ref}`SpecTypeBuildObjectsItemType` items.
-Test programs have an implicit `enabled-by` attribute value which is controlled by the option action {ref}`set-test-state <SpecTypeBuildOptionItemType>`.
+Test programs have an implicit `enabled-by` attribute value which is controlled by the `set-test-state` {ref}`SpecTypeBuildOptionAction` of an {ref}`SpecTypeBuildOptionItemType` item.
 If the test state is set to `exclude`, then the test program is not built.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 ada-main
 : The attribute value shall be a string.
 It shall be the path to the Ada main